city41/kof94te/findings/teamSelect.md

 These values don't change depending on what team the CPU picks.

-The lua script, `forceTeamItalToBeUSA.lua` successfully forces a selection of Team Italy to be USA once the game starts.
+The lua script, `forceTeamItalyToBeUSA.lua` successfully forces a selection of Team Italy to be USA once the game starts.
 The order select screen still shows Italy, but I am guessing they just reused the sprites and don't bother to update them as normally they would not change.

 ## Player Memory Blocks